MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-console-part-2.md

    The Autos window is similar to the **Locals** window, but it shows the variables immediately preceding and following the current line of code where your app is paused.

-   Next, we will give instructions to execute code in the debugger, which is called *stepping*.
+   Next, you will execute code in the debugger one statement at a time, which is called *stepping*.

 ## Debug: Step through code